Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Hardness of Approximation

-\subsection{Hardness of Approximation}
+\section{Hardness of Approximation}

-The following theorems provides a justification why our algorithms for multiple knapsacks have different running times depending on the number of knapsacks.
+The following theorems provide a justification why our algorithms for \multiknapsack have different running times depending on the number of knapsacks.
 As Chekuri and Khanna \cite{ChekuriK05} observed, \multiknapsack with~$m=2$ does not admit an FPTAS unless~$\classP=\NP$.

 \begin{theorem}[Proposition 2.1 in \cite{ChekuriK05}] If \multiknapsack with two identical knapsacks has an FPTAS, then \textsc{Partition} can be solved in polynomial time.
 Hence there is no FPTAS for \multiknapsack even with~$m=2$, unless $\classP = \NP$. \end{theorem} In the fully dynamic setting, this implies that there is no dynamic algorithm with running time polynomial in~$\log n$ and~$\frac{1}{\eps}$ unless~$\classP = \NP$.
-There, we are able to extend this result to the case where~$2n+m \leq \frac{1}{\eps}$.
+We are able to extend this result to the case where~$m \leq \frac{1}{3\eps}$.
+The statement focuses on dynamic algorithms, our main interest here, but the proof does not use the dynamic nature, only the final complexity.